 When an individual cannot make informed general care and control decisions for themselves, oftentimes is established in the probate court for the well being of another.
-The Law Office of Dean E. Patrick, PLLC is prepared to handle any adult or minor guardianship matters.
+The Patrick & Associates, PLLC. is prepared to handle any adult or minor guardianship matters.
 Dean Patrick knows that when others question the assigned in the probate court, the legal proceedings can become to start getting very complicated and time-extensive.
 It is important to have a skilled lawyer there like Mr. Patrick who can protect the purpose and uphold the integrity of guardians.

 There are a variety of reasons one may come to the probate court on a matter.
 Some people use guardianship as a way to assure their children attend a particular school district while others use to assure the most basic needs of their loved ones are met.
 Generally speaking, a guardian is a person who has legal responsibility for another person and is in charge of his or her well-being.

 There are three types of available under Michigan law:

 - General Guardianship: This type of does not require parental consent, and any person interested in the welfare of a minor can petition the court for the appointment of a guardian.
 A guardian may be appointed when the parents’ rights are suspended or terminated by a court, divorce or separation, death, mental incompetence, disappearance, or detention.
 A guardian can also be appointed when the parents permit a minor to reside with another person.
 Guardianship could be also be granted when a person who is related to the minor within the first degree through marriage, blood, or adoption petitions to become a guardian.

 - Limited Guardianship: This type of requires voluntary parental consent for these court-sanctioned arrangements.
 The parent(s) and the appointed guardian(s) must agree upon the limited guardianship placement plan.
 The plan must include the reason for the, how the parent(s) will maintain contact with the minor, the duration, financial support, and any other relevant provisions.